-An applicant may submit more than one application if each application proposes a different project in response to the NOFO.
-Also, an entity may be proposed as a subrecipient in more than one application.
+An applicant may only submit one application in response to this NOFO.
+An entity may be proposed as a subrecipient in more than one application.

 Applications under which two or more entities (project partners) would carry out the federal award will be considered.
 However, only one entity may be the applicant for the NOFO; any others must be proposed as subrecipients.
 See the Application Resource Guide for additional information on subawards.